 The best routine for your baby will depend on what works best for your family and which schedule incorporates your little one’s bedtime preferences.
 For example, if your baby can only fall asleep while nursing, then the bath will have to come first.

-Another consideration is that if your little one suffers from colic, reflux, or other feeding issues, it may not make sense to bathe them after eating, as they may need extra time to allow their stomach to settle.
+Another consideration is that if your little one suffers from reflux or other feeding issues, it may not make sense to bathe them after eating, as they may need extra time to allow their stomach to settle.

 Some newborns also need to be burped extensively after each feeding, which would make a post-meal bath more cumbersome.
 For these babies, getting bath time out of the way before an evening feeding session makes more sense.
 This is also the case for babies who have trouble settling and prefer to nurse or suckle a bottle to fall asleep.